-Notes from a Biscuit Tin is a year-long celebration of Mary Midgley’s philosophical vision.
-On what would have been Mary’s 100th birthday, her biscuit tin (gifted to Rachael Wiseman and Clare Mac Cumhaill by her family after her death) will begin a 12-month round-the-world voyage.
+Notes from a Biscuit Tin is a celebration of Mary Midgley’s philosophical vision.
+On what would have been Mary’s 100th birthday, her biscuit tin (gifted to Rachael Wiseman and Clare Mac Cumhaill by her family after her death) began a 12-stop round-the-world voyage.
 From this tin Mary dispensed wit, wisdom and ginger snaps to her visitors over many decades.
-At twelve stops a poet and a philosopher will meet to share a conversation on a theme from Midgley’s work.
-The conversation will begin with the poet reading a commissioned poem on the theme.
+At twelve locations a poet and a philosopher met to share a conversation on a theme from Midgley’s work.
+The conversation began with the poet reading a commissioned poem on the theme.

-Mary's biscuit tin will begin at the Biscuit Factory in Newcastle Upon Tyne with a conversation between Mary’s close friends – the poet Gillian Allnutt and philosopher Mike Bavidge.
-From there it will travel to Oxford, London and Liverpool, before leaving the UK for Kingston (Canada), New York, Idaho, Tokyo (where it spent 9 months in lockdown), Sydney, Paris, Munich and Dublin.
-It will return to Durham Book Festival and the Midgley Archive (University of Durham) in October 2020.
+Mary's biscuit tin began its journey at the Biscuit Factory in Newcastle Upon Tyne with a conversation between Mary’s close friends – the poet Gillian Allnutt and philosopher Mike Bavidge.
+From there it travelled to Oxford, London and Liverpool, before leaving the UK for Kingston (Canada), New York, Idaho, Tokyo (where it spent 9 months in lockdown), Sydney, Paris, Munich and Dublin.
+It returned to Durham Book Festival and the Midgley Archive (University of Durham) in October 2021.

 Conversations will took place in galleries, cafes, community centres, studies, lecture halls and online.
 Some featured live music.
 The poet and philosopher were joined by an audience – in some locations just a handful of people, in others a crowd.
 At the end of each conversation the poet and philosopher placed an envelope in the biscuit tin filled with notes, poetry and wisdom.
 The collected envelopes were opened and read when the tin arrived at its next destination.